roel204/SpellAI/README.md

 ## Known Issues:

 - Sometimes the local server will crash when launching, simply run the command again.
-- The ChatLLM can give different answers with the same input, even with temperature on 0.
-This makes it hard to create a working prompt.
+- OpenAI may give wrong answers, use Anthropic for the best results.